Insurance Glossary

 Exclusion

-A clause in the policy which states that a specific business activity, operation or circumstance is not covered by your insurance.
+A clause in your policy that states a specific business activity, operation or circumstance isn't covered by your insurance.

-For a claim to be covered by the policy, your business must operate within certain countries.
-These are usually defined as UK, EU or worldwide and whichever applies to you will be noted on your schedule.
+For a claim to be covered by your policy, your business can operate only within certain countries.
+These are usually defined as UK, EU or worldwide and whichever applies to you is noted on your schedule.

 The start date of your policy.
 Claims can only be made after this date.